-Right: The slogan reads “We Do What the Party Decides!”
+The slogan reads “We Do What the Party Decides!”.

-These Mine in painting artworks are a piece of theatre with props and other visual clues.
-These all have a function to make the message clear, Meanwhile, the protagonists play their part to show that if you work hard to fill quotas you will live a happy life.
+The Mine ink painting artworks are a piece of theatre.
+They are actors frozen in their roles, with various props and other visual clues which all have a function to make the message clear: if you work hard to fill quotas you will live a happy life.

-The artist has constructed the artworks to show the respect the young miners are getting from their elders.
-And in Korea, this is important.
+The scenes also show the respect the young miners are receiving from their elders.
+In Korea, this is of particular importance.
 Perhaps a vestige of a Confucian past, but certainly in contemporary Korea paying respect to elders is of utmost importance.
-So for them to pay tribute to you is an honour.
+And for the elders to pay tribute to you is an honour.

 North Korean leader Kim Jong Il

-The artist expresses himself in a lyrical way by contrasting the burly man in the blue safety hat with a bunch of delicate flowers.
+The artist lyrically expresses himself by contrasting the burly man in the blue safety hat with a bunch of delicate flowers.
 However, reveals in his expression that he is clearly touched.